knightjdr/cmgo/nmf/subset/README.md

 # Module name: `nmf-subset`

-> Subset an NMF basis (prey) matrix to only include preys enriched on two specified compartments.
+> Subset an NMF basis (prey) matrix to only include preys enriched in specified compartments.

 | parameters | definition | default |
 |------------|------------|---------|